SCIENTIST. SCI COMM. ARTIST. FISHERMAN.

 Natural History of the Vertebrates

-POST-DOCTORAL FELLOW - CHAPMAN UNIVERSITY
+POST-DOCTORAL RESEARCH FELLOW - CHAPMAN UNIVERSITY

-May 2020 - Present
+May 2020 - May 2021

 Working in Dr. Doug Fudge's lab on a Department of Defense grant to study how hagfish slime can be used to safely stop moving boat propeller, as well as mentoring undergrads while describing the properties of hagfish slime.